Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Initial-Entropy Fine-Tuning

 To start, let’s talk about entropy.
-You might vaguely remember hearing about it back in high school physics—though for many of us, that probably feels like a lifetime ago.
+You might vaguely remember hearing about it back in high school physics.
 Put simply, entropy is the rather sobering concept that nothing lasts forever.
 Everything we create eventually breaks.
 Everyone we cherish will one day pass away.
 Any semblance of order or stability we manage to build is destined to unravel over time.
 On a cosmic scale, the entire universe moves relentlessly toward a state of ultimate disorder.
 To describe and quantify this universal tendency toward decay and chaos, physicists use the term “entropy.”
-And yes, I know—that’s not exactly uplifting!
+And yes, that’s not exactly uplifting!

 In simple terms, entropy measures how the particles in a system—like atoms—can be arranged.
 A system with low entropy is highly ordered, while higher entropy means more disorder.